 - Bushfire behaviour awareness specific to the site and its surrounds.
-Establish the necessity to operate and maintain an environment that mitigates the risks to persons and property from the direct threats of bushfire (flame contact, radiant heat, ember attack) and indirect threats of bushfire threats of bushfire (debris accumulation, consequential fire, wind attack and tree strike); - Understand the content of this site specific Bushfire Emergency Plan and its application; and - For staff assigned bushfire emergency management roles, provide the necessary training. - All new and existing staff/employees to complete mandatory training in bushfire awareness and the application of the Bushfire Emergency Plan procedures and associated actions. - □ Identify and assign the necessary bushfire emergency management roles to appropriate staff and provide training as necessary. - Ensure enough daily rostered staff/employees hold current Senior First Aid Certification.
-BPP: When relevant to site operations - \Box Conduct simulation drills for evacuation.
+Establish the necessity to operate and maintain an environment that mitigates the risks to persons and property from the direct threats of bushfire (flame contact, radiant heat, ember attack) and indirect threats of bushfire threats of bushfire (debris accumulation, consequential fire, wind attack and tree strike); - Understand the content of this site specific Bushfire Emergency Plan and its application; and - For staff assigned bushfire emergency management roles, provide the necessary training. - All new and existing staff/employees to complete mandatory training in bushfire awareness and the application of the Bushfire Emergency Plan procedures and associated actions. - □ Identify and assign the necessary bushfire emergency management roles to appropriate staff and provide training as necessary. - Ensure enough daily rostered staff/employees hold current Senior First Aid Certification. - Conduct simulation drills for evacuation and shelter in place procedures - Ensure there is a plan for other family members (including children) who live onsite.
+Recommend that they relocate to the Café area early in an incident or opt for early evacuation. - Ensure an emergency kit is packed for those who live onsite who will not be involved in emergency management.